partly-cloud/aws-intro-course-module-samples/module-1/module-1-aws-sdk/README.md

         $Env:AWS_ACCESS_KEY_ID="%yourawsaccesskeyid%"
         $Env:AWS_ACCESS_KEY_ID="%yourawsaccesskeysecret%"
         ````
+> [!CAUTION]
-        > ⚠️ **Note that exporting these values to environment variables make them exposed in memory on your local machine.**
+> Note that exporting these values to environment variables make them exposed in memory on your local machine.
-        Interacting with AWS locally like this should not be done in production environments, especially not with the static credentials that does not expire.
+> Interacting with AWS locally like this should not be done in production environments, especially not with the static credentials that does not expire.

 - Execute the Python script `main.py` with the following command in the `module-1/module-1-aws-sdk` directory.
     - `python3 main.py`